pyeventsourcing/eventsourcing/docs/topics/process.rst

         def order_id(self):
             pass

-Commands are event sourced aggregates, and can be created and set as done.
+Commands are event sourced aggregates.
+A command can be created, and set as done.

 .. code:: python